izzybr/pillproject/README.md

         - in some cases camera metadata, and information about the background upon which the pill appears.

-Alternatively, see the Gist for each type of image processing at:

-    - Gist1
-    - Gist2
-    - Gist3

 Please note some of the processing functionalities requires downloading metadata from the NIH (see read_nih_data() in data_gen.py) or background images for the augmentation demo.

 To create images for training, I recommend using a concatenation of NDC11 and Part.
 A single NDC11 may have multiple distinct pills, indeed, even a concatenation of NDC11 and Part still leads to a few images that while very similar visually, have a distinct imprint.
-For example, NDC11 = 00093316753, Part = 1 has images [CZT0ZZN08CQWE6UA6EUFM43SPG6UCLI.JPG] (https://data.lhncbc.nlm.nih.gov/public/Pills/PillProjectDisc84/images/CZT0ZZN08CQWE6UA6EUFM43SPG6UCLI.JPG), and [CSWXMSOIU836B3RJM3M-IZO_BFJBQ2G.JPG] (https://data.lhncbc.nlm.nih.gov/public/Pills/PillProjectDisc77/images/CSWXMSOIU836B3RJM3M-IZO_BFJBQ2G.JPG).
+For example, NDC11 = 00093316753, Part = 1 has images [CZT0ZZN08CQWE6UA6EUFM43SPG6UCLI.JPG](https://data.lhncbc.nlm.nih.gov/public/Pills/PillProjectDisc84/images/CZT0ZZN08CQWE6UA6EUFM43SPG6UCLI.JPG), and [CSWXMSOIU836B3RJM3M-IZO_BFJBQ2G.JPG]    (https://data.lhncbc.nlm.nih.gov/public/Pills/PillProjectDisc77/images/CSWXMSOIU836B3RJM3M-IZO_BFJBQ2G.JPG).
 It is left to the end user to decide whether to handle these as one class or not.